Robust Two-Layer Partition Clustering of Sparse Multivariate Functional Data

 \baselineskip=28pt 5mm

 \baselineskip=12pt 10mm

 \baselineskip=17pt 10mm \centerline{\today} 15mm

-In this work, a novel elastic time distance for sparse multivariate functional data is proposed.
-This concept serves as the foundation for clustering functional data with various time measurements per subject.
-Subsequently, a robust two-layer partition clustering is introduced.
-With the proposed distance, our approach not only is applicable to both complete and imbalanced multivariate functional data but also is resistant to outliers and capable of detecting outliers that do not belong to any clusters.
-The classical distance-based clustering methods such as K-medoids and agglomerative hierarchical clustering are extended to the sparse multivariate functional case based on our proposed distance.
-Numerical experiments on the simulated data highlight that the performance of the proposed algorithm is superior to the performances of the existing model-based and extended distance-based methods.
-Using Northwest Pacific cyclone track data as an example, we demonstrate the effectiveness of the proposed approach.
-The code is available \href{https://github.com/ZhuoQu/Sparse_multivariate_functional_clustering}{online} for readers to apply our clustering method and replicate our analyses.
+A novel elastic time distance for sparse multivariate functional data is proposed and used to develop a robust distance-based two-layer partition clustering method.
+With this proposed distance, the new approach not only can detect correct clusters for sparse multivariate functional data under outlier settings but also can detect those outliers that do not belong to any clusters.
+Classical distance-based clustering methods such as density-based spatial clustering of applications with noise (DBSCAN), agglomerative hierarchical clustering, and $K$-medoids are extended to the sparse multivariate functional case based on the newly-proposed distance.
+Numerical experiments on simulated data highlight that the performance of the proposed algorithm is superior to the performances of existing model-based and extended distance-based methods.
+The effectiveness of the proposed approach is demonstrated using Northwest Pacific cyclone tracks data as an example.

 \baselineskip=14pt